awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_versioning/README.md

 objects.
 The scripts perform the following actions.

 `setup_demo`
-1. Creates an AWS IAM role and attached policy that has the permissions needed by the Lambda functions used in this demo.
+1. Creates an AWS Access and Identity Management (IAM) role and attached policy that has the permissions needed by the Lambda functions used in this demo.
 1. Creates Lambda functions that perform revisions on objects and remove delete markers from versioned objects.
 1. Creates a version-enabled bucket and uploads the stanzas from the poem *You Are Old,